shivanya-chandra/pcllab.github.io/docs/handbook/lab-policies/keys-and-security.md

 1. Postdoctoral researchers, graduate students, and research technicians will have a key to the lab and perhaps other keys (e.g., a building key) provided by John (if a new key card is being requested, John needs advanced notice.
 Email him to set up a time to check out keys).

 2. Undergraduate research assistants will receive a passcode for a key box that contains keys to the lab.
 You cannot take the keys in the key box with you.
-You must **return the key to the key box immediately after unlocking the door**.
+You must **return the key to the key box immediately after unlocking the door, scramble the code and close the key box**.
 This is important because other people in the lab need to use the keys and because this is how we keep the lab secure.

 ## Lab Security